 This is the story of Isaac Escobedo:

 His mother, Armida, recalls him complaining of leg pain.
-She took Isaac to the pediatrician and, on the initial checkup, she was told Isaac was fine.
-However, when the pain persisted, she took him back and insisted on x-rays and an MRI which revealed his diagnosis.
+She took Isaac to the pediatrician and, on initial checkup, she was told Isaac was fine.
+However, when the pain persisted she took him back and insisted on x-rays and an MRI which revealed his diagnosis.

 Armida says when she first heard the news, she thought the doctor must be wrong and it was hard to accept.
 “The date of his diagnosis is still a rough day for me because it was life-changing.”

-Following ten months of chemotherapy, Isaac’s doctor told the Escobedos the best chance for his survival was to amputate his leg and undergo a procedure called a rotationplasty, which is a surgical procedure used to treat bone tumors in children that occur near the knee and limit the number of subsequent surgeries.
+Following 10 months of chemotherapy, Isaac’s doctor told the Escobedos the best chance for his survival was to amputate his leg and undergo a procedure called a rotation plasy, which rotates the leg bone and foot allowing Isaac’s leg to grow with the rest of his body and limit the number of subsequent surgeries.

 According to Armida, Candlelighters played a big role in Isaac’s recovery.
 Candlelighters was there for the Escobedos when Isaac was in the hospital and have been active in his life since.
 In fact, just a few years ago, Isaac was one of the “Riders for Candlelighters Kids” that participated in the 60-mile Tour de Summerlin bike race to raise funds for the organization’s mission.

-Now at 16-years old, Isaac is more reflective on why he continues his involvement with Candlelighters.
+A 21-years old, Isaac continued his involvement with Candlelighters.
 “I have a lot of connections with people.
-Camp and Teen Scene are my favorites.
-It’s interesting because you’re here with a lot of people who have a somewhat similar experience to what you went through.
+Camp and Teen Scene were some of his favorites.
+It’s interesting because you’re with a lot of people who have a somewhat similar experience to what you went through.
 It’s just fascinating to see that you can forget about your past and not have to worry about people thinking that you look different or thinking about what happened to you.
 Being with other kids who share your experience just makes you feel like you fit in.”